Featured Snippet Optimization: How to Win Position Zero

 What is a featured snippet?+

 A featured snippet is a single source promoted to 'position zero' on a Google SERP: a paragraph, list, table, or video pulled from a page and rendered above the organic results.
-The cited page gets a citation, a direct CTR boost, and visible authority signaling on the query.
+Since Google's 2020 deduplication change the snippet counts as organic position one rather than an extra slot, so the cited page gets the most visible spot on the page and a strong authority signal on that query.

 How do you get a featured snippet?+

 Match the query with an exact H2 or H3, answer in 40-60 words directly beneath the heading, and structure the answer in the format Google is already showing (paragraph, list, or table) for that query.
-Pages that match the existing snippet format win more often than pages that pick a different format.
+You cannot mark up or request a snippet — Google selects it programmatically from your page content — so pages that match the existing snippet format win more often than pages that pick a different format.

 What's the click-through rate on a featured snippet?+